ripienaar/free-for-dev/README.md

   * http://aws.amazon.com/free/ - AWS Free Tier - free for 12 months
   * https://www.heroku.com/ - Host your apps in the cloud, free for single process apps

+# SSO and other Authentication Systems

+  * https://auth0.com/ - hosted free for development SSO
+  * https://getclef.com/ - new take on auth unlimited free tier for anyone not using premium features